BigNoid/script.skinshortcuts/README.txt

 2. Let users manage their main menu and sub-menu shortcuts

-The script can provide a list of controls for your skinsettings.xml to let the user manage both main menu and sub-menu.
+The script can provide a list of controls for your overrides.xml to let the user manage both main menu and sub-menu.

 Uses new method of filling the contents of a list in Gotham.
 In the list where you want these controls to appear, put the following in the <content> tag: